 What a way to start our time in Cuba!
 The club is an open-air venue set inside a six acre estate with the performance space completely surrounded by lush tropical trees and bright stage lights.
 It originally opened in 1939 and the show is 2 hours (10pm-12am) of highly trained and brightly costumed performers singing, dancing and performing the occasional acrobatics.
-The tickets were steep - $85 per person (included in the price is a cigar, a welcome drink, ¼ bottle of Havana Club Rum and a small plate of nuts) but rest assured the show was 100% worth the price.
-(Side note – you can also do dinner there but we were told the food is expensive and nothing to write home about).
+The tickets were steep but rest assured the show was 100% worth the price.
+Here is a complete guide to getting tickets to a Tropicana show.

 Friday in Havana brought a more relaxed sense of wandering and we slept in and started the day by heading to Salsabor a Cuba for a 2-hour salsa lesson.
 I wish we had done one every day we were there – this sounds crazy but actually many tourists take lessons every day while in Havana and I can see why.
 Our 2-hour lesson flew by and Matt and I learned so much!